ph: 909-652-6428

 4) Photograph petroglyph and obsidian points (arrowheads).
 CIRCLE on photo.

-IN TRANSIT-(optional)
+IN TRANSIT:

 1) Photograph Owens Lake.
 CIRCLE on photo